SAP/fundamental-ngx/CREATE_RELEASE.md

 ## Hotfix releases

-`Hotfix` releases are also created automatically, but the difference from `Stable` is the source of the release.
+`Hotfix` releases are created for older versions.

-Let's go through the process of creating a hotfix:
-Imagine that the latest release was 0.40.0, and you want to add one patch to that release, but you do not want to include all the changes from the 0.40.1 release to the latest RC release, which is 0.40.1-rc.\*.
-In this case you need to do the following:

--   `git checkout v0.40.0`
+Steps(hotfix for the latest version of `0.40.x`):

+1. `git checkout v0.40.3` - let's assume `0.40.3` is the latest version of `0.40`
--   `git cherry-pick <commit-hash>` or make changes you want to make and commit them
+2. introduce the change either with `git cherry-pick <commit-hash>` or make changes manually
+3. build, run, pack, and test the libraries, ask for peer-review
--   `npm run hotfix-release`
+4. `npm run hotfix-release` - this will trigger the hotfix release from the workflows

+Background:
 After this, lerna determines that the next version should be `0.40.1`, and CI will create a release from the HEAD.
 CI also finds out that the `0.40.1` is newer than the latest RC release, which is `0.40.1-rc.*`, and updates the main branch version to `0.40.1`.
 Also it must be noted that the npm will mark this release as the `latest`.